daisymdev/COVID-Admin-app/README.md

 The application takes 3 different tables featuring classrooms, students, and supplies in each classroom.
 Users can display entities, add new enttities, modify entities, and delete entities.

 ## User Interface
-The menu in the covid app has 13 options.
-There are 3 main categories: Classrooms, Students and Supplies.
+The menu has 13 options with 3 main categories: Classrooms, Students and Supplies.
 Users are able to select an option to display, add, modify or delete from each category.

 ![Capture5](https://user-images.githubusercontent.com/69730667/98485119-3bcb6900-21d1-11eb-9e25-b6c05f9c329e.PNG)